tpierrain/SmokeMe/README.md

 ## Smoke tests anyone?
 Smoke test is preliminary integration testing to reveal simple failures severe enough to, for example, reject a prospective software release.
 This may differ from classical health checks:

- - **health checks** are low latency requests made by Load balancers or infrastructure components to your APIs.
+ - **health checks** are low latency requests made by Load balancers or infrastructure components to your APIs
     - You often just check connectivity with external dependency systems

  - **smoke checks** are integration tests made just after a deployment
     - You often check *"high-value uses"* of your API to see if it is globally OK
-    - This can take more time than a health check
+    - This can take more time than a classical health check

 ## *"Smoke tests can save your bacon when doing Continuous Delivery!"*